STATUS: RELEASED

 Why is this step important

 A (meta)data model can express semantics for its project context, but those meanings are often implicit or local.
 The next challenge is to make them interpretable across systems.
 Ontologies provide the shared semantic layer that enables this.
-They make model elements formally defined and logically connected beyond their original context, turning isolated data structures into interoperable, machine-understandable representations.
-The following aspects highlight the main contributions of ontology use to semantic precision, data integration and FAIR alignment:
+They make model elements formally defined and logically connected beyond their original context, turning isolated data structures into interoperable and machine-understandable representations.

 - Shared meaning.
 Ontologies use formal semantics and axioms (formal rules that software can check) to make each model element’s meaning explicit across systems.

 - Data integration.
 By providing precise, shared semantics, ontologies reduce false matches where labels align but meanings differ, enabling reliable combination and comparison across systems.
+To ensure accuracy and reliability, consult experts.

 - FAIR alignment.
 Using ontologies provides a formal, shared representation that makes meaning computable, directly supporting the FAIR principle I1.
 Adopting recognised community ontologies also advances conformance with domain standards, aligning with R1.3.